-Investment Funding (\$) Recurrent / Non-Recurrent QWAU (Q27) Requirements Government Election on Commitments 6 Not applicable to this s HHS Newly Commission ned Services Not applicable to this s HHS Key Investments Bed Capacity Bed Capacity 40,000,000 400 Funding to support long stay bed initiatives including Sarina hospital (12 beds) and other non-bed initiatives intended to support increased capacity to 30 June 2026.
-NB: funding provided in BB for an additional 12 outsourced beds will be clawed back in AW2 due Initiatives \$3,890,000 Non-Recurrent 493 to duplication of Transition Bed funding.
+ınvestment runaing (\$) Recurrent / Non-Recurrent QWAU (Q27) Kequirements

+Government Election on Commitment s

+Not applicable to this s HHS

+Newly Commission ned Services

+Not applicable to this s HHS

+Key Investments

+Bed Capacity

+Bed Capacity Initiatives \$4,488,773 Non-Recurrent 764 Funding to support the operation of eight (8) additional Hospital in the Home Beds and other non-bed initiatives intended to support increased capacity to 30 June 2026.
+Monthly reporting will be required through the System Performance Reporting (SPR) Data

+Reporting Portal.
+This investment will be subject to financial reconciliation.

+Transitional Beds \$7,200,000 Non-Recurrent 1225 Funding to support 17 outsourced beds to 30 June 2026.
 Monthly reporting will be required through the System Performance Reporting (SPR) Data Reporting Portal.
 This investment will be subject to financial reconciliation.

+Other

-40.470.000 Funding to support 24 outsourced beds to 30 June 2026.
-Monthly reporting will be required through the Transitional Beds \$8,170,000 Non-Recurrent 621 System Performance Reporting (SPR) Data Reporting Portal.
-This investment will be subject to financial reconciliation as per the FFA requirements.
-Planned Care Funding to support Planned Care Initiatives as outlined in the SPR Portal.
-Planned Care Initiatives \$4,880,000 Non-Recurrent 830 Monthly reporting will be required through the System Performance Reporting (SPR) Data Reporting Portal.
-This investment will be subject to financial reconciliation as part of the annual activity reconciliation.
-Other National Efficient Cost (NEC) Uplift \$1,958,338 Recurrent 0 Funding uplift equivalent to 50 per cent of the NEC variance identified as at AW1 2025-26.
-It is the Department's expectation that this funding is provided, in full, to these facilities through internal budget processes for small rural (·· hospitals.
+National Efficient Cost (NEC) Uplift \$21,870,993 Recurrent 0 Funding uplift equivalent to 50 per cent of the NEC variance identified as at AW1 2025-26.
+It is the Department's expectation that this funding is provided, in full, to these facilities through internal budget processes for small rural

+(=/ =p hospitals.
 This investment will not be subject to financial reconciliation.